Smart Internship

 How smart internship is smart?

-- one more opportunity to gain practical experience during studies;
+- An additional opportunity to gain practical experience during studies and enrich their CV;

 Benefits to organisations: